-Dr. MaCalus Hogan is the Vice Chair of Education and Residency Program Director in the Department of Orthopaedic Surgery at the University of Pittsburgh Medical Center.
-He oversees all educational and training programs within the department.
-He is an Associate Professor in the Departments of Orthopaedic Surgery and Bioengineering.
+Dr. MaCalus Hogan is the David Silver Professor and Chair in the Department of Orthopaedic Surgery at the University of Pittsburgh Medical Center.
+Additionally, Dr. Hogan has faculty appointments in the Department of Bioengineering, Katz Business School and CTSI.
 He completed medical school at Howard University College of Medicine in Washington, DC.
 He was the recipient of a National Institutes of Health Training Grant and served as a Musculoskeletal Tissue Repair and Regeneration Research Fellow at the University of Virginia Health System, Department of Orthopaedic Surgery, in Charlottesville, Virginia, where he also completed his orthopaedic surgical residency training.
 This was followed by a foot and ankle fellowship at the Hospital for Special Surgery in New York, NY.
 Following the completion of his training in 2013, Dr. Hogan joined UPMC.

 Dr. Hogan has experience in the realm of healthcare policy and quality of care delivery currently serving as the Medical Director for Outcomes and Registries for the UPMC Donald F. Wolff, Jr. Center for Quality, Safety, and Innovation.
 He is co-Chair of the UPMC Orthopaedic Bundling Advisory Board and sits on the UPMC Orthopaedic Service Line Steering Committee and serves on the Executive Committee for the Department of Orthopaedics.